Editor’s Note: This story was updated on Dec. 14 with news that LVCVA will acquire Las Vegas Monorail Company.

-Wynn Las Vegas and Resorts World Las Vegas—a new megaresort scheduled to open next year—both announced plans Tuesday to connect to Las Vegas Convention Center (LVCC) via Elon Musk’s underground tunnel system.
+Wynn Las Vegas and Resorts World Las Vegas—a new megaresort scheduled to open next year—both announced plans in October to connect to Las Vegas Convention Center (LVCC) via Elon Musk’s underground tunnel system.
 The proposals will add new connector tunnels to The Boring Company’s Loop system, allowing guests to travel between the respective resorts and convention center campus in under two minutes—in all-electric Tesla vehicles, of course.

 The current underground transit project will whisk attendees between exhibition halls as part of LVCC’s expansion and is expected to be completed by January 2021